 - Printable Activities.
-Print and use activities such as our Career Action Plan, Career Tracker, Career Comics, and our Is This a Career for Me Venn diagram.
+Print and use activities such as our Career Action Plan, Career Girls Journal, Career Comics, and our Is This a Career for Me Venn diagram.

 - Ready-to-Use Scripts.
 Need something fast and foolproof?
 Get a discussion started quickly with topics like Friends and Integrity and Leadership and Teamwork.

 - Motivational Mini-Posters.
 Use the Resources module below, or see them all on our Motivational Mini-Poster page.

 Topic/Theme: Engineering Careers – Use this Empowerment Activity to reinforce the corresponding video and build teamwork and community within your Career Girls Club or other group.
 Keywords: Activities, engineer, STEM(330.98 KB, pdf)